Weather It Together: Climate Change Planning and Adaptation for Historic Properties and Cultural Sites

 Maryland's changing climate complicates planning for natural hazards and disaster response, which have traditionally been tied to predictable cycles of natural events, based on historic trends.
 Predictions for changes in the climate include: rising sea levels; longer periods of drought; more frequent, intense storms; and the migration/loss of flora and fauna — all of which can detrimentally impact historic places.
 These climatological changes will exaggerate the effects of natural hazards.
 For example, sea level rise exacerbates tidal flooding, drought and intense rainfall exacerbates erosion along riverbanks and coastal waterways, and a warmer, higher Chesapeake Bay will allow hurricanes to push storm surge further inland.
 Migrating pests could pose new threats to historic wood buildings, while migrating flora and fauna can replace native plantings and alter cultural landscapes.

 Understanding the effects — and cumulative effects — of climate change is an ongoing process.
 Most of the research in Maryland to date has focused on sea level rise.
-With funding from the Certified Local Governments program, the Maryland Historical Trust is partnering with the City of Annapolis on a pilot project to apply FEMA's guidance on hazard mitigation planning for cultural resources to help build resilience to sea-level rise.
-The process includes documentation, a vulnerability assessment, and the prioritization of intervention for historic and cultural resources as key steps.
+With funding from the Certified Local Governments program, the Maryland Historical Trust partnered with the City of Annapolis on its Weather It Together project to help build resilience to sea-level rise.
+Informed by this and other local planning efforts, MHT added a section on adaptation to the traditional emergency management cycle in Chapter 2 of its Flood Mitigation Guide: Maryland's Historic Buildings.
+Additional guidance and updates will be developed as we learn more about climate impacts and options for historic properties and cultural sites.

 Sea-Level Rise and Historic Properties

-The most recent estimates for sea-level rise in Maryland encourage planning for a rise of approximately two feet over 50 years, and as much as 3.7 feet by the year 2100.
+Recent estimates for sea level rise in Maryland encourage planning for a rise of approximately two feet over 50 years, and as much as 3.7 feet by the year 2100.
 Of more immediate concern is that the intensity of coastal storms and the height of coastal flood waters, such as those generated by Hurricane Sandy, may increase as a result of the changing climate, creating additional risk.
 With vulnerability to rising tides and storm surges varying along the coast, planning for sea-level rise must take place on a local level.

 As the Chesapeake Bay and rivers and streams within the watershed were the primary historic and prehistoric trade and transit routes in Maryland, the coastal areas of the Chesapeake contain a high concentration of vulnerable historic architecture and archeological sites.
 The Lower Eastern Shore, including the internationally significant historic places associated with Harriet Tubman, is particularly threatened.